 The Forest Lawn Library was a big part of Julia’s advancement in reading and learning, Mirna said.
 Since they moved to Calgary, Julia and her family regularly visit the Library.

 "[The Library] is a safe place to educate and play with your kids," Mirna said.
 "The Library is the perfect place to meet your neighbours and friends.
 It’s easy to come here, it’s accessible."

 Moving to Canada, Mirna had a dream to raise awareness about cerebral palsy.
 She wants people to know that Julia "can do everything that you do but in her own special way."

-Mirna created a Facebook page and a Go Fund Me page to get the word out about Julia.
+Mirna created a Facebook pageopens a new window and a Go Fund Me pageopens a new window to get the word out about Julia.
 She is now selling the book, Julia and Bella, and handmade headbands at markets around the city to raise money for a future surgery to enable Julia to walk.

 Mirna has always had faith in Julia advancing.
 "I know that she is a smart girl," she said.
 "I know she can do it.
 I know she can learn."